Feng shui places in Singapore

 A similar architectural structure depicting an open palm can be seen from Suntec City’s facade.
 The 5 towers together look like a left palm pointing up to the sky and form a straight line with Shenton Way.
 Applying the same concept of feng shui, Suntec City is receiving positive energy from both the heavens and the CBD area.

-6. Duo Tower – concave towers to ease in positive energy from the surrounding
+6. Duo Tower – Concave towers to ease in positive energy

 A relatively new addition to the Bugis area is Duo Tower.
 You won’t find 2 regular towers standing side-by-side here.
 Instead, you’ll notice more curves than sharp edges and that the 2 buildings bend in a concave manner to meet each other.